act-rules/act-rules.github.io/_rules/document-has-instrument-to-non-repeated-content-ye5d6e.md

 ## Background

+The intention of this rule is that focus is moved to the main area of content of a document.
+However, defining the main area of content in a non-ambiguous way is not really doable.
+Therefore, the rule takes a more lenient position and only requires to move focus to some non-repeated content.
+Additional conditions on this destination were considered and rejected when writing the rule since it might be acceptable, for example, to skip the first heading of the main area of content if it has the exact same content as the `title` element of the document.
+Therefore, it is possible to pass this rule but still fail the related techniques and violate [Success Criterion 2.4.1 Bypass blocks][sc241].

 While it is clear that a "skip link" is a valid way to satisfy [Success Criterion 2.4.1 Bypass blocks][sc241], it is less clear how "deep" in the page such a skip link could be.
 Notably, [Technique G124: Adding links at the top of the page to each area of the content][tech g124] is listing valid cases where it could be fairly "deep" if the page has many areas of the content.
 Rather than trying to fix an arbitrary value (e.g. "the skip link must be among the first 5 focusable elements"), or trying to figure out some condition on what precedes it, this rule only checks its existence.
 It is clear that if no "skip link" is provided, then another way to bypass blocks of repeated content must be found.
-However, it is possible to pass this rule and still fail [Success Criterion 2.4.1 Bypass blocks][sc241] if the skip link is too far away from the start of the page.
+However, it is possible to pass this rule without satisfying [Success Criterion 2.4.1 Bypass blocks][sc241] if the skip link is too far away from the start of the page.

 In most practical cases, the same [instrument][] is used to fulfill both conditions.